typst/hayagriva/README.md

 hayagriva = { version = "0.1", default-features = false }
 ```

 Hayagriva uses a custom selector language that enables you to filter bibliographies by type of media.
-For more information about selectors, refer to the [selectors.md file](https://github.com/typst/hayagriva/blob/main/selectors.md).
-While you can parse user-defined selectors using the function `hayagriva::selectors::parse`, you may instead want to use the selector macro to avoid the run time cost of parsing a selector when working with constant selectors.
+For more information about selectors, refer to the [selectors.md file](https://github.com/typst/hayagriva/blob/main/docs/selectors.md).
+While you can parse user-defined selectors using the function `Selector::parse`, you may instead want to use the selector macro to avoid the run time cost of parsing a selector when working with constant selectors.

 The macro `select!` in the crate's root enables you to write selectors in a syntax very close to the parsed selectors.
 There are three notable differences: